Fexoh/platform-bootstrap/docs/BOOTSTRAP.md

 1. Provision a **new** Server/VM/cluster on-prem (if available) or cloud-hosted.
    - Using OpenTofu
-2. Install GitLab + Runner.
+2. Later possibly Install GitLab + Runner.
-   - Using Ansible
+   - Using OpenTofu/NixOS/Ansible
-3. Create GitLab-repos and mirror GitHub-repos to them.
+3. Deploy VMs/cluster, install and configure software to deploy on
-   - Using Shell-scripts
+   - Using OpenTofu/NixOS/Ansible
-4. Start initial GitLab-Pipeline.

 > Define as much as possible as code while keeping it provider/platform-independent.\
 > Any provider/platform-dependent configurations should be defined as modules/vars.\